 There are events held all over the world, all featuring different kinds of terrain, weather, altitude and obstacles.
 Europe is particularly popular with ultramarathon runners, and there are over 300 events all across Europe every year.
 You can find out what races are taking place in your area at the International Association of Ultrarunners website.

 What are the toughest ultramarathons?

-Most ultramarathons are extremely challenging, but a few stand out as being especially gruelling.
-From difficult terrain to extreme weather, there are certain runs which are only beaten by the very elite athletes.
+Most ultramarathons are extremely challenging, but a few stand out as being especially grueling.
+From difficult terrain to extreme weather, there are certain runs that are only beaten by the very elite athletes.

-Most races have something impressive about them beyond just the distance – Oustide magazine have a great list of the toughest ultramarathons, so go check it out for even more insane runs.
+Most races have something impressive about them beyond just the distance – Outside magazine have a great list of the toughest ultramarathons, so go check it out for even more insane runs.